Arsu-Lab/Weakly-Supervised-Shortcut-Mitigation-Sparse-AutoEncoders/README.md

 - testing/evaluation scripts when sparse muting applied
 - utility functions used in the experiments

-We have also uploaded the **metadata files** used in our experiments.
+We have also uploaded the **metadata files** used in our experiments like Split-Metadata_WB for WaterBirds dataset and Split-Metadata_ISIC for ISIC dataset.
 These files provide the labels and additional information required to fully reproduce our results.